Farran's Point, Ontario: History

 At the end of the nineteenth century, the village contained two hotels; the Baker Stage Coach Inn and a second hotel run by a man named Edward Denney.
 At this time, the village also boasted a bakery, a millinery shop, and a couple of taverns on top of the preexisting mills.
 Two general stores were in operation, as well as a blacksmith shop, tinsmith, livery stable and a marble works.

-Farran's Point was home to two churches; a Roman Catholic church called St. Francis of Assissi Church, and St. John's Presbyterian Church.
-St. John's church was established around the 1870s; this church was a donation from C. C. Farran (son or grandson of the first C.C.Farran).
+Farran's Point was home to two churches; a Roman Catholic church called St. Francis of Assisi Church, and St. John's Presbyterian Church.
+St. John's church was established around the 1870s; this church was a donation from C. C. Farran (son or grandson of the first C. C. Farran).
 Formerly, the building that became the church was a stagecoach stop located west of the village which was moved into Farran's Point.
 St. John's served multiple denominations as it was the only church in the town.

 In conjunction with the construction of the Saint Lawrence Seaway Project that started in 1954, the Moses-Saunders Power Project was also built.
 When construction of these structures was completed, inundation began on July 1, 1958 and resulted in the formation of an artificial widening and deepening in the river which was named Lake St. Lawrence.
 Inundation of the river caused a dozen villages including Farran's Point, now collectively known as "The Lost Villages", to be flooded.